ethereum-optimism/community-hub/src/docs/useful-tools/networks.md

 ::: warning Ignore other networks

 Optimism mainnet and Optimism Goerli are, from Optimism's perspective, production networks.
+This means our Goerli network is something you can rely on for consistent state and uptime.
+We have other testnets that we use to test our code (such as the Goerli Nightly network) that we use to test new features.
+These networks are for _us_ to test, and therefore might not have reliable state & uptime.

+If you want to test out our new infrastructure before it is stable, or are interested in working on the latest and greatest protocols please check these networks out!
+If not, they are best ignored.
 We try to make sure they work and preserve the state.
 In the months prior to a major release, such as Bedrock, we may have a different network for testing dapps on that release.